roerohan/CSI-WebApp-Template/README.md

 The CSI-WebApp-Template is a CLI tool which helps you generate a Node-js or Django template for a Website with features such as:-

    - Connect to Database
    - Basic User Model
    - Add User (with hashed password)
    - User Login/Logout
    - Admin Login/Logout
    - Admin Panel - Add, Update, Delete User
    - Authentication with Sessions
+   - Required HTML Pages linked with CSS

 ## Table Of Contents
    1. [Installation](#installation)